ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Aspects, Skills, & Perks/skills/Initiative (DEX, REA, WIS).md

 ---
 tags:
   - rules
-  - skill
+  - skill/simple/combat
-  - simple
+  - skill/simple/social
-  - combat
+  - skill/simple/subterfuge
-skill-type: simple
 ---
 An initiative check decides when an action happens faster than some other, so it may interrupt or even deny the second action.
-Depending on the situation, this is a ❗DEX, ❗REA, or ❗WIS check.